Number : Season 22, serial 4 of 6.

 Whats good : It has the potential structure of a classic Who episode.

-Whats bad : It’s so horribly produced and directed, due to messy rewrites – as it was being shot.
-The second episode is a complete mess.
+Whats bad : It’s so horribly produced and directed, due to rewrites – as it was being shot.
+The second episode – is a complete mess.

-Review With Spoilers : Timelash was (potentially) a great Doctor Who story, that contained plenty of individually good ideas.
+Review With Spoilers : Timelash is the fourth story of season 22 and was (potentially) – a great Doctor Who story.

-It had an appearance by a famous historical character; Victorian writer H.G.
-Wells – who travels with the Doctor to planet Karfel.
-The insinuation being, that the Doctor inspired yet another great historical figure.
+It has an appearance by a famous real-life historical character; Victorian writer H.G.
+Wells.
+Wells travels with the Doctor to planet Karfel.
+The insinuation being, that the Doctor inspired – yet another great historical figure.

-It also confirmed that the Third Doctor had also visited Karfel with Jo Grant, at some point in the past and that the people of Karfel had waited for the Doctor’s return – ever since.
+It was also confirmed, that the Third Doctor had also visited Karfel, with Jo Grant.
+At some point in the past and that the people of Karfel, had waited for the Doctor’s return; ever since.

-The problem with Timelash is that none of these ideas on their own, could make up for the unfinished script, shoddy direction and last minute rewrites.
+The problem with Timelash is that none of these ideas (as good as they sound) on their own, could make-up for the unfinished script, shoddy direction -and last minute rewrites.

-The main adventure is pretty much over 20 minutes into the second part.
+The main adventure is pretty much over 20 minutes into the second episode.
 Much of the remaining 25 minutes, featuring the Doctor and H.G.
-Wells in the Tardis – feel tacked on, to bulk out the running time.
+Wells in the Tardis; feel tacked on, to bulk out the running time.

 “The stories I’ve heard about you.
 The great Doctor, all knowing and all powerful.
 You’re about as powerful as a burnt out android!”
 Dekker

-As a result, the pacing is all over the place and even a reappearance of the Borad – as a clone (after Borad number 1 is killed) also feels like time wasting.
+As a result, the pacing is all over the place and even a reappearance of the Borad – as a clone (after Borad number one – is killed) also feels, like time-wasting.

-Blake Seven’s Paul Darrow is a decent villain, if a slightly underused henchman – to the Borad.
-He would have infact made a much more knivingly memorable Borad character, than Robert Ashby’s much more straight-laced approach.
+Blake Seven’s Paul Darrow is a decent antagonist, if a slightly underused character.
+He would have infact made a much more knivingly memorable Borad character, than Robert Ashby’s, much more straight-take.

-More a case of bad execution spoiling a potentially good adventure.
+More a case of bad execution, spoiling a good adventure.